 - Improve the reliability of trip times.

-- Improve the access to alternative transport options, including public transport, walking and cycling.
+- Improve access to alternative transport options, including public transport, walking and cycling.

-- Encourage use of higher occupancy vehicles and buses.
+- Encourage more use of higher occupancy vehicles and buses.

-- Accommodate dedicated, safe cycling and walking facilities and improve connections to the parallel green ways.
+- Provide dedicated, safe cycling and walking facilities, as well as improving connections to the parallel “green ways”.

 - Relieve pressure on the network through travel-planning measures.

-- Mid 2017 - Public consultation on proposed improvements.
+- Mid 2017 - Public consultation on issues in the area.

-We are considering a range of possible solutions to best address these issues.
-Our investigation found that a variety of improvements would work best to maximise the existing infrastructure and services, while providing greater access to alternative transport options.
+We are considering a range of possible solutions to best address the corridors issues.
+Our investigation identified a number of improvements would work best to maximise the existing infrastructure and services, while providing greater access to alternative transport options.

 There are multiple congestion points along Lake Road and people accessing the motorway are often affected by the conditions of Esmonde Road.

-Our proposed approach focuses on improvements to Lake Road, Esmonde Road, and Bayswater Avenue.
-It includes:
+Our proposed approach will be exploring a range of improvements to Lake Road, Esmonde Road, and Bayswater Avenue.
+It is likely to include:

-- Improved bus and ferry services and infrastructure within the peninsula.
+- improved integration of bus and ferry services

-- Greater use of technology to convey up to date travel information, so travellers can make the best choice before heading out.
-This could be through smartphone applications showing rideshare opportunities and travel conditions, and also electronic roadside signs with information on travel conditions.
+- greater use of technology to convey up-to-date travel information, so travellers can make the best choice before heading out.
+This could be through smartphone applications showing rideshare opportunities and travel conditions, or electronic roadside signs with information on travel conditions.